Sussex County Fairgrounds, Augusta NJ

 Through the night some other runners had left the course.
 Some in the 48 or 72 hour race went for sleep.
 The 6 hour racers finished at midnight.
 Still there were plenty of people, though most seemed to be walking.
 One nice thing on this course was that it was lighted.
 I never had a strong feeling of needing to sleep.
 I think the brightness helped.
 And it got colder.
 After the rain stopped I had changed to a warmer shirt.
 Gradually I added more clothes.
 First a sleeveless shirt over top, next put on gloves.
 Later another long sleeve layer on top, switch to a fleece beenie cap.
 Finally I put tights on over my shorts.
 My wardrobe additions ended a little before daylight.

 Somewhere near 3 or 4 am when my energy level dropped and fatigue set in, I had some coffee and in a few laps some mountain dew.
 I was hoping for a boost in energy when daylight arrived, but I don't remember anything dramatic.
 The thought that I would be done in 3 hours or less was pretty encouraging.
 All through the nighttime I put off the thought that another low point would be coming.
 As my mile total crept up through the 80s and beyond 90, I became more optimistic about making 100.
 With daylight more people were on the course.
-Often family member were accompanying runner/walkers.
+Often family members were accompanying runner/walkers.
 Sometimes couples or parent/child pairs walked hand in hand.

 I had been asking the Lord for continuing ability to move.
 As I approached 100 miles I had decided I would stop once I hit 101 to qualify for the belt buckle.
 I was thinking it would be with only about a half hour to go since I was walking more of the laps from 95.
 For a couple hours I had worried I would have to try speeding up to make it to 100.
 Now I only had to finish laps 100 and 101.